Amateur sleuths assemble! Here’s your chance to flex your Houdini muscles within a nice, safe environment at one of best escape rooms in Brisbane.

 Strike Bowling

 This might come as a shock, but Strike isn’t just for bowling.
-Besides their usual offerings of tenpins and beer, Strike is also home to three brain-tickling escape rooms that are sure to challenge you.
+Besides their usual offerings of tenpins and beer, Strike is also home to brain-tickling escape rooms that are sure to challenge you.
 Ranging in difficulty and levelled at two to six players, Strike’s scenarios will send you back into a childhood fever dream, on an investigation to reprimand a sociopathic serial killer.
 Whatever your flavour, Strike’s got your back.
 They’ve even got karaoke to take the edge off afterwards.

 Age range: 15+